Casino Dealer

 New Casino in Maryland.
 Players are taking a lot of shots on the new dealers.
 What is your best advice for a new dealer to stop the shots?
 Thanks!!

-Asked by QRossi almost 11 years ago
+Asked by QRossi over 11 years ago

 You must let the supervisor know.
 Players in Vegas get one shot then we shut them down.